 I struggle with verbal communication.
-For those who’ve personally crossed paths with me, especially in recent years, that much is obvious.
-Talking ever since my accident has rarely been a simple thing for me to do.
-Or for others to easily understand.
+Full stop!
+For those who’ve personally crossed paths with me, especially in recent years, that much is obvious. vocalizing ever since my accident has rarely been an easy thing for me to do, or for others to reliably understand.
 And both have been getting harder as time has progressed.
 But such is life: work with what you have.

-Now, it’s not my intent to be an alarmist.
-I’m fine, and I’ll be better going forward.
+Now, it’s not my intent to be an alarmist, I’m just fine, and I’ll be better going forward.
 But I’ve recently come to realize that, for certain parts of my situation, I didn’t have many options for helping myself.
-And everything was exacerbated by the fact that my understanding of the root cause for my decreasing ability to speak was essentially non-existent.
+And everything was exacerbated by the fact that my understanding of the root causes for my decreasing ability to speak was essentially non-existent.
 I needed help.
 Read “The hardest lessons earned” in its entirety

 Last month at Accessibility Camp Toronto I had a number of encounters with people I’ve had conversations with in the past.
 And for reasons I’ll touch on in a bit, communication between them and I was a challenge.
 But with the benefit of time, and an email exchange with one of the aforementioned conference participants, finally comes this post today.